Seaton railway station (Rutland)

-Seaton railway station was a station serving the villages of Seaton, Rutland, and Harringworth, Northamptonshire.
+Seaton railway station was a station serving the villages of Seaton in Rutland, and Harringworth, Northamptonshire.

 The location of Seaton Station, which served the villages of Harringworth and Seaton from 1851–1966.

 History

-It was originally a minor intermediate station on the London and North Western Railway single track Rugby and Stamford Railway line, which opened in 1850.
-In 1873 it became a junction when the LNWR double tracked the line from Rugby to Seaton and opened a new double track line thence to Wansford.
+It was originally a minor intermediate station on the London and North Western Railway single-track Rugby and Stamford Railway line, which opened in 1850.
+In 1873 it became a junction when the LNWR double-tracked the line from Rugby to Seaton and opened a new double-track line thence to Wansford.
 Rugby to Peterborough was then operated as the main line and Seaton to Stamford as a branch line.
 In 1894 the branch line to Uppingham was opened.

 Midland Railway

 The Midland Railway Kettering to Manton line passes over the Welland Viaduct 1/3 mi to the east, and slightly to the north thereof, passed over the Peterborough and Stamford lines and the Uppingham twice.
 There was never a connection.
 The nearest station on the Midland was 1 mi away at Harringworth.